kevindelorme/Valmod-Expansion/README.md

 4. Finally, I may edit the blood moon mechanics in order to modify the 7 days delay to 30 days.
 5. Misc : I also may translate the mod to french.

+I work with Notepad++, Gimp, Github Desktop and MobaXTerm on a MS Windows 10 x64 PC.

 Cheers, and thanks for reading.

 kevin